-Maps help us make sense of our complex world.
-LCAs can do the same for your business.
+Maps can help us make sense of our complex world.
+Life cycle assessment (LCA) can do the same for your organization.

 Ask three people how a life cycle assessment (LCA) works and you may end up with four different answers.

 Conceptually, LCA is simple.
 It’s a tool to measure the environmental and social impacts of a product, service, or some output throughout its life cycle.

 Setting a goal and scope (e.g., system boundary, level of detail)

 Conducting impact assessment (additional information to understand the significance of the data)

 Running a life cycle assessment – whether you’re a manager, analyst, engineer, or other professional – is more complex.
 You need to collect data from all stages of the life cycle: raw material acquisition, manufacturing, production, transportation, use, reuse, maintenance, and eventual disposal and waste management.

 If it’s your first time running an LCA, it’s likely intimidating.
 In this piece, we unpack the LCA and clarify how the tool can benefit organizations.